unelmacoin/unelma-browser/README.md

 # Features

-- Ad blocker, browser web without any ads and don't let anyone track you
+- Ad blocker support, browse web without any ads and don't let anyone track you (this is enabled by default)
 - Bookmarks and History manager support
 - Totally revolutionary design (unlike traditional tabs)
 - More features coming soon...